 In the United Kingdom it was released on 16 November 1973.
 It reached number 13, and was also certified gold in May 1974.
 It spent a total of 12 weeks in the UK album charts.

-Tony King, who worked as a promotions executive for Apple Records in Los Angeles, encouraged Lennon to give several print and radio interviews in support of the album.
+Tony King, who worked as a promotions executive for Apple Records in Los Angeles, encouraged Lennon to give several print and radio interviews in support of Mind Games.

 While he had been with Yoko he had been involved with all these semi-subversive activities, which had not given him a great reputation in America.
 He said to me at the time, ‘Look, I’ve got this album, what do you think I should do?’
 I said, ‘Honestly, you’ve got to go out and make a few friends, because you’ve lost a bit of support because you’ve been involved with things of a controversial nature.’
 So he said, ‘Fine, you organise it, I’ll do it.’
 And he did.

 Lennon And McCartney Together Alone

 Also on this day...

 - 2017: The Beatles announce Christmas fan club box set and Sgt Pepper picture disc

 - 1998: UK album release: Wonsaponatime by John Lennon